European Strategic Programme on Research in Information Technology

 European Strategic Programme on Research in Information Technology (ESPRIT) was a series of integrated programmes of information technology research and development projects and industrial technology transfer measures.
 It was a European Union initiative managed by the Directorate General for Industry (DG III) of the European Commission.

 Programmes

 Five ESPRIT programmes (ESPRIT 0 to ESPRIT 4) ran consecutively from 1983 to 1998.
 ESPRIT 4 was succeeded by the Information Society Technologies (IST) programme in 1999.

-Projects
+Projects and products

 Some of the projects and products supported by ESPRIT were: